 Built in 1960, the COBO Center is one of the largest convention centers in the nation.
 In 2010, the Detroit Regional Convention Facility Authority (DRCFA) embarked on a $300 million upgrade to this sprawling riverfront facility.

-Home to the North American International Auto Show, COBO was notorious in the past for confusing visitors who were unfamiliar with the facility, or limited in terms of language or mobility.
+Home to the North American International Auto Show, COBO was notorious in the past for confusing visitors.
+They were unfamiliar with the facility or limited in terms of language or mobility.
 The DRCFA was determined to change this fact.

 Whether COBO hosts an international conference or small gathering, the wayfinding system is designed to work seamlessly in the background, supporting the visitor experience.